vasyas/push-rpc/packages/core/README.md

 yarn add ws
 ```

-You can use standard browser WebSockets on the client, or also use `ws` npm package.
+You can use standard browser WebSockets on the client, or use `ws` npm package.

 ### Example code